alanng10/class-lang/Doc/Article/Word/a.md

 Word "text" has meaning that is string lines.

+Word "char" has meaning that is character code.

 Word "stream" has meaning that is serial.

 Word "kind" has meaning that is one of types.